 Waste disposal and handling is primarily a state and local government responsibility in Australia.
-Landfill disposal of large amounts of mercury-containing lamps such as those generated by businesses, institutions, or councils is forbidden in some states.
+Some states do not allow disposal to landfill of large amounts of mercury-containing lamps, such as those generated by businesses, institutions, or councils.

 Please check with your local authority to determine what conditions apply where you live.

-Mercury is a potent neurotoxin and exposure should be avoided where possible.
+Mercury is a potent neurotoxin and exposure should be avoided.
 The short-term nature of the potential exposure to mercury from a broken CFL or fluorescent tube – particularly after effective clean-up of lamp material – does not constitute a significant health risk to exposed adults, pregnant women or children.

 An alternative to landfill disposal is taking mercury-containing lamps to specialty recyclers who are able to safely recover not only the mercury, but also the glass, phosphor and aluminium contained in the lamps.
 Recovered mercury is commonly sold to the dental industry, where it is used in amalgam for fillings.
 A number of companies provide mercury-containing lamp recycling services in Australia.